martylamb/boom/README.md

 Static content is automatically configured to load from the classpath under /static-content.
 For Maven projects, just put them into src/main/resources/static-content and it's all set up for you.
 When your jar is bundled and delivered, static content will automatically be packaged and included by Maven.

-If running in Debug Mode, then static content is instead automatically configured to load from the filesystem under src/main/resources/static-content.
+**If running in Debug Mode**, then static content is instead automatically configured to load from the filesystem under src/main/resources/static-content.
 This allows reloading of content from the filesystem during development without restarting your application.

 ## Templates